 you want with that and how many sticks

-Please put all that information in one email to email@example.com for a free design evaluation and price quote.
+Please hit “Request Custom Order” on our Etsy Store for a free design evaluation and price quote.

 The two biggest influences on cost and design rules are material and size.
 Most designs will be about 3/4″ (19 mm) in diameter.
 This is about the size of an American penny.
 Most rings will be close to this size, unless your ring size is exceptionally large or small, and all stock seal designs are made this way.
 3/4″ seals are less expensive than larger designs, and more efficient with wax – typically about 30 impressions per stick of sealing wax.
 I have managed to get 40 impressions out of a stick, with much experience and using a minimum amount of wax.